mdnogueira/azure-docs.pt-pt/articles/data-factory/tutorial-deploy-ssis-packages-azure.md

 $ResourceGroupName = "<Azure resource group name>"
 # Data factory name.
 Must be globally unique
 $DataFactoryName = "<Data factory name>"
-# In public preview, only EastUS amd EastUS2 are supported.
 $DataFactoryLocation = "EastUS"

 # Azure-SSIS integration runtime information.
 This is a Data Factory compute resource for running SSIS packages
 $AzureSSISName = "<Specify a name for your Azure-SSIS IR>"
 $AzureSSISDescription = "<Specify description for your Azure-SSIS IR"
-# In public preview, only EastUS and NorthEurope are supported.
 $AzureSSISLocation = "EastUS"
  # In public preview, only Standard_A4_v2, Standard_A8_v2, Standard_D1_v2, Standard_D2_v2, Standard_D3_v2, Standard_D4_v2 are supported
 $AzureSSISNodeSize = "Standard_A4_v2"